Billliu1993/Flight-Delay-Prediction/README.md

 ## Project overview
 <br/>
 The goal of this project is to predict the claimed amount (between 0 and $800) assigned to fights caused by delay.
-To solve this problem, I first converted it into a binary classification problem, where the delay time > 3 (including "cancelled") is labeled as 1, otherwise labeled as 0.
+To solve this problem, I first converted it into a binary classification problem, where the delay time > 3 hr (including "cancelled") is labeled as 1, otherwise labeled as 0.
 Then, the binary classification models were constructed with engineered features based on exploratory data analyst (EDA) results, then the predicted claimed amount was determined as predicted claimed amount = $800 * probability(label = 1).
 <br/>

 ## Project details